Session templates

 Improving defensive consistency and building confidence at the back of the court

-When you feel comfortable at the back of the court and can regularly defend your opponent’s viboras and bandejas—especially those that hit double glass—the game becomes much more relaxed: you stop rushing and start making better decisions.
-The goal of this session is to help players become solid➡️
+When you feel comfortable at the back of the court and can regularly defend your opponent’s volleys, viboras and bandejas—especially those that hit double glass—the game becomes much more relaxed: you stop rushing and start making better decisions➡️

 1. Two warm-up workshops to work on forehand and backhand defensive shots